 Clubbing and event location

 Bahnwärter Thiel is the epitome of Munich‘s alternative scene.
 On the site of the former slaughterhouse, sprayed shipping containers pile up to form an entrance, hiding behind them a world of its own.
 A discarded railway wagon becomes a bar, old containers become Munich’s most legendary techno club.
 Under the shabby silver disco ball a young scene meets here on weekends.
 Some of party-goers actually live in campers right behind the club.
 The collective that runs the Bahnwärter Thiel also organizes festivals, concerts and other great events in the city.
-Their latest project is the Alte Utting, an old decommissioned steam boat that has now found its last anchorage on a disused drawbridge crossing a main road.
+One of their project is the Alte Utting, an old decommissioned steam boat that has now found its last anchorage on a disused drawbridge crossing a main road.
 The ship is now a cool scene bar with live events.

 Haidhausen – where Art and Everyday Meet